oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/wlst.md

 </server>
 ```

-And here is an example snippet of a domain resource that
+Here is an example snippet of a domain resource that
 sets up a NodePort for the channel:

 ```yaml